idgarad/Launchbox2es-de/README.md

 - Use the `a` option during selection to auto-select the first file for remaining prompts
 - Unmapped metadata directories will be skipped and reported
 - Set metadata to `null` to explicitly ignore it (e.g., `"Music": null`)
+- **Metadata is checked for all games**, including those that already exist in the destination
+  - This ensures any new or missing metadata is exported even if the game ROM was previously exported
+  - Existing metadata files are not overwritten unless `--force` is used

 ### Metadata Selection Interactive Mode